Anthony Gonzalez (actor)

 Anthony Gonzalez (born September 23, 2004) is an American actor.
-He has appeared in the TV series The Bridge (2014) and Criminal Minds: Beyond Borders (2017), and provided the voice of Miguel, the main character in the Pixar film Coco (2017).
+He has appeared in the TV series The Bridge (2014) and Criminal Minds: Beyond Borders (2017), and as the voice of Miguel in the Pixar film Coco (2017).
+He also provided the motion capture and voice for the character of Diego Castillo in the video game Far Cry 6 (2021).

 Career

 Gonzalez voiced the lead character Miguel Rivera in the 2017 Pixar film Coco.
 Gonzalez won an Annie Award, Washington D.C.
 Area Film Critics Association, and Teen Choice Award for his role.